-Kmart will provide you with your choice of a refund, repair or exchange (where possible) for this product if it becomes defective within the warranty period.
-Kmart will bear the reasonable expense of claiming the warranty.
+We will provide you with your choice of a refund, repair (where possible) or exchange (availability dependent) for this product if it becomes defective within the warranty period.
+The business will bear the reasonable expense of claiming the warranty.

 This warranty will no longer apply where the defect is a result of alteration, accident, misuse, abuse or neglect.

-Please retain your receipt as proof of purchase and contact our Customer Service Centre on 1800 124 125 (Australia) or 0800 945 995 (New Zealand) or alternatively, via Customer Help at Kmart.com.au for any difficulties with your product.
-Warranty claims and claims for expense incurred in returning this product can be addressed to our Customer Service Centre at 690 Springvale Rd, Mulgrave Vic 3170.
+Please retain your receipt as proof of purchase and contact our Customer Service Centre as listed below, for the entity you purchased this product from, for any difficulties with your product.
+Warranty claims and claims for expense incurred in returning this product can be addressed to the respective Customer Service Centre.